Postman

 by e-mail to: editor@tpa-project.info

-Please let me know where you live.
-Mention of complete address is not necessary.
-Thank you.
+Please be so kind and tell where you live.
+Mention of complete address not necessary.
+Thank you!

 Or send letter to: